JaladeAlan/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-exercise 13: script that prints a number with two decimal places exercise 14: script that converts a number from base 10 to base 16 exercise 15: script that encodes and decodes text using the rot13 encryption.
+exercise 13: script that prints a number with two decimal places exercise 14: script that converts a number from base 10 to base 16 exercise 15: script that encodes and decodes text using the rot13 encryption. exercise 16: script that prints every other line from the input, starting with the first line